DevExpress-Examples/blazor-ai-integration-to-text-editors/README.md

 ![](richedit.png)

-### Enable AI-powered extension for the DevExpress HTML Editor
+### Enable AI-powered extension for the DevExpress Blazor HTML Editor

-The AI-powered extension for our HTML Editor adds AI-related commands to the editor's toolbar.
+The AI-powered extension for our Blazor HTML Editor adds AI-related commands to the editor's toolbar.

-You can add [predefined commands](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.HtmlEditor?v=24.2) or implement custom commands according to your needs.
-This example implements the **Rewrite like Shakespeare** toolbar item.
+You can add [predefined commands](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.HtmlEditor?v=24.2) or implement custom commands as necessary.
+This example introduces a **Rewrite like Shakespeare** toolbar item.

 ```csharp
 public class ShakespeareAIToolbarItem: BaseAIToolbarItem {